mattcarlotta/nvi/README.md

 > [!NOTE]
 > It should open a GUI installer, where you need to select and install the `Desktop development with C++` workload.
 This gives you the MSVC linker, Windows SDK, and CRT libraries.
+> If it closes without the workload installed: Relaunch the `Visual Studio Installer` from the Windows Menu, click on the installed version and click `Modify`,
+> then select the `Desktop development with C++` workload, then `Modify` again.

 2. Install LLVM/Clang:
 ```powershell